danth/axyn/README.md

   - Was sent by a different author to this message
   - Was sent no more than 5 minutes before this message

-### Reactions

-Axyn adds reactions to incoming messages if it has learned any which match that message.

-Axyn will learn a reaction if it fits all of these criteria:

-- It was added by a human user
-- It was not added by the author of the message being reacted to
-- The message being reacted to contains some text
-- The message being reacted to does not look like a bot command
-- The message being reacted to was sent by Axyn or a human user (not other bots)
-- The person adding the reaction has enabled learning

 ## How does it work?

 See the 'how it works' section of [Flipgenic](https://github.com/danth/flipgenic/blob/master/README.md#how-does-it-work).